 |500 shots per battery charge||300 shots per battery charge|

 |129 x 101 x 78 mm, 485 g||111 x 65 x 44 mm, 312 g|

 Body comparison: Canon 1300D vs Panasonic TZ100

-The side-by-side display below illustrates the physical size and weight of the Canon 1300D and the Panasonic TZ100.
-Three successive views from the front, the top, and the rear are shown.
+An illustration of the physical size and weight of the Canon 1300D and the Panasonic TZ100 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1300D – represents 100 percent across all the size and weight measures).
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 1300D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic TZ100 is considerably smaller (45 percent) than the Canon 1300D.
 In this context, it is worth noting that neither the 1300D nor the TZ100 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the TZ100 has a lens built in, whereas the 1300D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 1300D and their specifications in the Canon EF Lens Catalog.